North Western Railway zone

 The North Western Railway (abbreviated NWR) is one of 19 railway zones in India.
-It is headquartered at Jaipur, Rajasthan and has 59,075+ employees, 658+ stations and a route length of more than 5761 km across the states of Rajasthan, Gujarat, Punjab and Haryana.
+It is headquartered at Jaipur.
+It has a route length of more than 5761 km across the states of Rajasthan, Gujarat, Punjab and Haryana.
 NWR operates international rail service Thar Express from Jodhpur to Karachi.
-This zone is the key enabler of the Delhi–Mumbai Industrial Corridor Project by virtue of running railways 1,500 km long Western Dedicated Freight Corridor.
+This zone is the key enabler of the Delhi–Mumbai Industrial Corridor (DMIC) project by virtue of running railways 1,500 km long Western Dedicated Freight Corridor.